June 25, 2019

 The game of the games.
 Buenos Aires, the capital of Argentina, becomes the focal point of global football at least twice a year when it hosts the Superclásico.
 The match is a phenomenon and the spectacle momentous.

 As we wrote in our previous blog, this is the holy grail for any football fan.
 Especially after Copa Libertadores final, the ‘Superclásico’ will be on fire, the fans are very conscious after the continental final, so Boca fans will need to knock River to proof they rule South America and ‘Millonarios’ want to “bury” Boca forever.

 THE ETERNAL DERBY

-Every season, Homefans experiences the derbies together with a local host in Belgrade, Serbia.
+Every season, Homefans experiences the derbies together with a local host in Belgrade, Serbia for small groups of like-minded travelers.
+One of the most popular trips of the season.
 Are you joining us?